Packaging-free wine in keg

 Margins.
 Not to be crass or mercenary, but if you maintain integrity in your pricing and pour these wines at a fair price (not too low or too high), both you and the customer are getting a good deal.
 Not a single dollar is wasted on packaging.

-Sure, there'll be some people who can't bring themselves to drinking a wine from a tap or a carafe, but that's a generational thing.
-Anecdotally wine on tap has become our highest selling product by volume at Everyday Wine, and not a day goes by at Clay where we aren't pouring glass after glass of tap wine.
+Sure, there'll be some people who can't bring themselves to drinking a wine from a tap or a carafe, but more and more that seems a thing of the past.
+Anecdotally wine on tap has become the highest selling product by volume at Everyday Wine, and not a day goes by at Clay where we aren't pouring glass after glass of tap wine.

 People may think tap wines are cheap, not worthy, or inferior even, but that's up to me as distributor and you as operator to prove them wrong.
 I am working hard to get more great producers to keg great wines, and on if you can serve the wines nicely, at the right temperatures, in good glassware, then there's no drop in standard to a great bottle of wine.
 If anything, customers should appreciate the consistency in the wine and the price they pay.
 A really nice decanter can look better than a bottle (I really like the old wine decanter from Jancis Robinson (via David Nash) or something made by hand like Monmouth or Tony Kuepfer).The below wines are part of our packaging-free natural wine in keg offering.
 Here we aim to offer a wide, ever-changing range of delicious natural wines in keg.

-For any questions regarding install, fitting, suitability for your venue, etc, please contact Dan.
+For any questions regarding install, fitting, suitability for your venue, etc, please contact us - we are happy to help.